Knee Pain During Pregnancy

 Home Remedies for Knee Pain in Pregnant Women

-The good thing is that these pains will subside after you have delivered your baby.
-But till then, here are a few home remedies to alleviate your discomfort –
+Your knee pain is temporary, and it will subside after you have delivered your baby.
+But, until that happens, here are a few home remedies to alleviate your discomfort:

-- Try low impact exercises to strengthen the muscles in your knees.
-Of course, you will have to consult your doctor before you try any of the exercises at this time.
+- Try low-impact exercises to strengthen the muscles in your knees.
+Consult your doctor before you try any exercises during your pregnancy.

-- Sit with your feet propped up, this will give immediate pain relief as the weight is off your legs
+- Sit with your feet propped up.
+This will give you immediate pain relief as the weight will be off your legs.

 - Look for a knee brace.
-These things support your ligaments and tendons, especially if you have swollen knees during pregnancy
+They can support your ligaments and tendons, especially if you have swollen knees during pregnancy.

-- Stick to a good diet and do not over-indulge during your cravings.
+- Maintain a good, balanced diet, and try not to over-indulge on your cravings.
 Stick to a healthy diet to control your weight.
-This is the best way to prevent knee pain during pregnancy
+This is the best way to prevent knee pain during pregnancy.

 - Ask your doctor if you can take small doses of paracetamol during pregnancy.
 You can take it, only if your doctor gives a go-ahead.

-- Splints may be used, particularly in the hands and feet to provide relief
+- Splints may be used, particularly on the hands and feet to provide relief.

-You can do very little to prevent natural knee pain during pregnancy, until and unless the pain is due to an injury.
-That being said, take a look at these measures to adopt to reduce knee pain, or to try and prevent it –
+You can do very little to prevent knee pain during pregnancy unless the pain is due to an injury.
+That being said, take a look at these measures to adopt to reduce knee pain, or to try and prevent it:

-- You can try hot or cold packs to ease the pain from sore joints.
+- Use hot or cold packs to ease the pain in sore joints.

-- Some herbal supplements can be used to prevent joint pain after a doctor consultation
+- Some herbal supplements can be used to prevent joint pain.
+Again, consult your doctor before taking any supplements.

-- Include foods rich in Omega-3 in your diet to prevent joint pain
+- Include foods rich in omega-3 fatty acids in your diet to prevent joint pain.

-- If your knee pain is not due to any injuries, the best option to find out the actual reason is to take a medical opinion from your doctor.
+- If your knee pain is not due to any injuries, you can get a consult from a doctor.

 - If you have been around anyone who has been infected by the erythrovirus (also called the fifth disease), you must go immediately to a doctor as a risk of birth defect is associated with it.
 This is a rare phenomenon so there is no need to panic.

-Knee pain is just one of the many changes that your body will experience during her pregnancy.
+Knee pain is just one of the many changes that a woman’s body will experience during her pregnancy.
 However, it is usually harmless, and is no cause for concern.
-It can be remedied with simple methods, and you will make it through your pregnancy with minimal knee pain.
+It can be remedied with simple methods, and you will make it through your pregnancy with minimal pain.